turtlshell/Compare-FileHash/README.md

 #### -Files (mandatory)

 The list of file paths, separated by commas, to compare the hashes of.
-A minimum of two paths must be supplied, however there is no upper limit.
+A minimum of two paths must be supplied (unless '-Expected' is passed), however there is no upper limit.

 #### -Algorithm (optional)